xlilos/CS386-Group2/deliverables/Deliverable_5.md

   "Grading: 6 points.
 Criteria: Show correct understanding of SOLID principles (3 pts); Provide enough details to justify how the principles were observed (3 pts)."

-- "Single Responsibility Principle: This principle is observed by creating classes that only do one thing.
-An example is our “Comment” class (shown below) which only contains information relevant to comments made on papers."
+- Single Responsibility Principle: This principle is observed by creating classes that only do one thing.
+An example is our “Comment” class (shown below) which only contains information relevant to comments made on papers.

 (SCREENSHOT HERE)

-- "Open/Closed Principle:  Here we follow the principle that entities should be open for extension, but closed for modification because each time a new rating is created it is added automatically.
-At the same time this is also closed because no changes need to be made when a rating is added to a profile."
+- Open/Closed Principle:  Here we follow the principle that entities should be open for extension, but closed for modification because each time a new rating is created it is added automatically.
+At the same time this is also closed because no changes need to be made when a rating is added to a profile.

 (SCREENSHOT HERE)

-- "Liskov Substitution Principle: We observe this design principle by extending the class “profile” to multiple subtypes of a profile as shown below which doesn’t alter the correctness of our program and makes class hierarchy easier to understand."
+- Liskov Substitution Principle: We observe this design principle by extending the class “profile” to multiple subtypes of a profile as shown below which doesn’t alter the correctness of our program and makes class hierarchy easier to understand.
 (SCREENSHOT HERE)

 - Interface Segregation Principle:

 (SCREENSHOT HERE)

-- 'Dependency Inversion Principle: For this principle we make sure low level and high level classes should rely on abstractions so that flow can go from low to high and high to low"
+- Dependency Inversion Principle: For this principle we make sure low level and high level classes should rely on abstractions so that flow can go from low to high and high to low

 (SCREENSHOT HERE)